Frequently Asked Questions

 Learn more about how colorectal cancer screening is handled by insurance programs.

-For lung cancer, discuss with your doctor if you fall into the categories of people that the US Preventive Task Force recommends yearly lung screening for.
+For lung cancer, discuss with your doctor if you fall into the categories of people that the US Preventive Task Force recommends yearly lung screening.

 If your doctor recommends a test, it’s important that you discuss the specifics of the test with your doctor or other health care provider.
 Different screening tests have potential benefits and harms, some of which may include benefits of finding a treatable cancer early, or the harms related to false test results, overdiagnosis, and overtreatment.
 Make sure to ask your doctor any questions you have about the pros and cons of each possible screening option during your appointment and ask for additional reading materials if they are available.
 After you understand the benefits and harms of a screening, you can decide whether or not you want to have the screening test based on what is best for you.

-A: Through our partnerships with various healthcare clinics ScreenNJ partners provide screening services at locations throughout New Jersey.
-Check out our page on Where to Get Screened for more specific information about screening locations.
+Through our partnerships with various healthcare clinics ScreenNJ partners provide screening services at locations throughout New Jersey.
+Click here to learn more about our screening programs and find a screening location near you.
+Link “screening programs” to the Screening Programs page.

-A: Screening for lung cancer is done with a low-dose CT scan that typically takes less than 60 seconds to complete.
+Screening for lung cancer is done with a low-dose CT scan that typically takes less than 60 seconds to complete.
 During the procedure the patient will be asked to hold their breath for a few seconds off and on while the CT machine performs the scan.
-For more information and a picture of the CT machine please view our low-dose CT scan page here.

 For the more involved screenings, like colonoscopies, you will be sedated for the procedure.
 Afterwards you may have slight discomfort, and due to the medications used for sedation you will not be able to drive yourself home following the procedure.